angely-dev/freeradius-api/README.md

 user_repo.exists('aaa')                 # good
 ```

-The number of items per page is currently [hardcoded to 20](https://github.com/angely-dev/freeradius-api/blob/460de53/src/pyfreeradius.py#L90-L91) since there wasn't a need (yet) to parametrize it.
+The number of items per page is settable in the [`src/settings.py`](https://github.com/angely-dev/freeradius-api/blob/master/src/settings.py) file (it defaults to `100`).

 ## Using the API